If you're looking for porch swing plans, you're in the RIGHT place!

 - 13Hang the swing using the chain and enjoy!

 What happens if you don’t have anywhere you can safely hang your swing?
-In this section, you can find out how to make a simple stand for your DIY porch swing needs.
-Keep in mind that there are many different variations of swing stands out there, and if you’re looking for something affordable, it is probably much cheaper to buy a metal frame from a store instead of building your own.
+In this section, you can find DIY swing home design build plans instructing you how to make a simple stand for your DIY swing needs.
+Keep in mind that there are many different variations of swing stands out there, and if you’re looking for something affordable, it is probably much cheaper to buy a metal frame from a store instead of building your own with DIY swing home design build plans.

-However, if you prefer a challenge or you’re looking for something that will match your DIY swing perfectly, then building your porch swing stand is a great option.
-Take a look at this guide to help you get started on the path to putting together the perfect stand for your new swing.
+However, if you prefer a challenge or you’re looking for something that will match your DIY swing perfectly, then building your porch swing stand with these swing plans is a great option.
+Take a look at these DIY swing home design build plans to help you get started on the path to putting together the perfect stand for your new swing.
 This is a great way to utilize your swing even when you don’t have a covered porch you can easily hang it from, or when your porch isn’t strong enough to support it.

 - 1Cut the 4x4 pieces of lumber to the height you want for your swing.